Haites Family History

 Spelling involving "ij" or "y" is interchangeable within the Friesian and Dutch records.

-Place names of towns or cities has been preferred over district where information is available.
+Place names: names of towns or cities has been preferred over district where information is available.
 Dutch spelling of locations has been preferred over Friesian spelling.
 Local spelling is preferred over English spelling in international situations.
 For time a 24 hour notation is used.

 The information in this genealogical record has been sourced from a wide range of places including: personal information, public Birth, Death, Marriage registerts, public genealogical databases.